Brebl/minifier/README.md

 Give this program as an argument the filename/-names you want to minify.
 If you have multiple files, they'll be bundled into single one.
 Output filename is optional.
 If it's not specified, output will be printed to stdout.
-So you can also pipe output to other programs, cgicc for example.

 ### Options
 -h  Help